Sensory garden ideas – 17 ways to create a gorgeous space that appeals to all the senses

 'The more senses we engage, the richer the experience and the more we remember of our experience in a garden,' adds.
 Claire Francis, spokesperson for Sensory Trust.
 'With imaginative sensory design and sensitive attention to detail, a garden becomes a sensory feast.'

-1. Bring in light
+1. Bring in the light

-In a sensory garden, you will want to create areas of light and shade, but especially if you’re looking for north-facing garden ideas you will really want to maximise natural light where it’s needed.
+In a sensory garden, you will want to create areas of light and shade, but especially if you’re looking for north-facing garden ideas you will want to maximise natural light where it’s needed.

 Natural light lifts the spirits and makes even the most compact outdoor space feel airier.
 Fixing up a garden mirror will perform the trick of effectively doubling the available light.
 Always take care never to place reflective surfaces in hot sun (due to fire risk), or where birds can fly into them and become injured.